fabi-cast/data-ber-10-19/module-2_projects/tableau-project/your-code/README.md

 After this inconvenience, we had to work with data relative to 2016 available at https://jadonwagstaff.github.io/big_data/visualization.

+We did some basic data cleaning, create and export a new derived dataset in order to find the distribution per Group (Birds, Mammals, etc.) of the aggregated data.
+For details, see the notebook `endangered_species` contained in this folder.

 ## 3. Description of Story's elements

 ### 3.1.
 Worksheets & Dashboards